developmentseed/obspec/docs/blog/posts/introducing-obspec.md

 The primary existing Python specification used for object storage is [fsspec](https://filesystem-spec.readthedocs.io/en/latest/), which defines a filesystem-like interface based around Python file-like objects.

-However this presents an impedance mismatch: object storage is not a filesystem and does not have the same semantics as filesystems.
+However this presents an impedance mismatch: **object storage is not a filesystem** and does not have the same semantics as filesystems.
 This leads to surprising behavior, poor performance, and integration complexity

-### Fsspec's stateful APIs add user uncertainty.
+### File-like, stateful APIs add user ambiguity

 Fsspec has significant layers of caching to try to make object storage behave _like_ a filesystem, but this also causes unpredictable results.